wwevo/7dtd-chrani-server/README.md

     and listen to chat-commands
     simplest of bots imaginable, could be used as an echo-bot or for really simple server-wide notifications
+    for now we have the '/make this my home' command and the 'take me home' command. you can guess what they do ^^

 The player-poll